zombocom/rundoc/README.md

 $ rundoc build --path runDOC.md
 ```

 Note: This command will create and manipulate directories in the working directory of your source markdown file.
-Best practice is to have your source markdown file in it's own empty directory.
+Best practice is to have your source markdown file in its own empty directory.

 This will generate a project folder with your project in it, and a markdown README.md with the parsed output of the markdown docs, and a copy of the source.